Corbett · Cairngorms

 - Can I bring my dog up Culardoch?

-- Is there mobile signal on Culardoch?
+- What's mobile reception like on Culardoch?

 - Reasonable signal on this accessible Deeside hill — often 2-3 bars